 What are the emerging niches within the nursing field?

-The nursing field in Virginia is evolving rapidly, creating new opportunities in specialized areas.
-One emerging niche is gerontological nursing, driven by Virginia's aging population.
-The Virginia Department of Health reports that residents aged 65 and older are expected to grow by 45% by 2030, increasing demand for nurses trained in elder care.
+The nursing field in Virginia is evolving, with several emerging niches gaining attention for their growth potential.
+One such area is gerontological nursing, driven by Virginia's aging population.
+According to the Virginia Department of Health, by 2030, nearly 20% of Virginians will be over 65, increasing demand for nurses skilled in elder care.

 What are the top skills employers look for in nursing degree graduates in Virginia?